 Click here for further information about the snapshot audits

 NCIP has created an online portal that enables NHS Consultant Surgeons to review information about their clinical activity and their patient outcomes.
 BAUS has provided the clinical leadership and specialty expertise to co-develop the dashboards and metrics for urology in the portal, and urology is the vanguard surgical specialty for rollout to all NHS surgical units in England during 2021-22.

 Finally ... an Historical Footnote About Audit

-Surgical outcomes assessment is not, of course, a new concept to most surgeons.
-It was formally recognised over 100 years ago (see below) and, whilst there has been no requirement for clinicians to publish outcomes data, a significant number of surgeons have been involved in clinical audit and outcome assessment for many years.
+Audit of surgical activity is not a new concept to most surgeons.
+It was recognised more than 150 years ago (see below) and, whilst there has been no requirement for clinicians to publish outcomes data, a significant number of urologists have been involved in clinical audit and outcome assessment for many years.